 - ¼ tsp freshly milled pepper

 - Finally, transfer the pan to the oven and bake for 25 minutes.
-You know when it’s ready when a toothpick or knife inserted comes out clean.
+Or when a toothpick or knife inserted comes out clean.

-- Allow cooling for at least 15 minutes before enjoying.
+- Allow the muffins to cool for at least 15 minutes.